rhammell/planesnet/README.md

 ### Loading the Data

-PlanesNet is distributed as a compressed "pickeld" object.
+PlanesNet is distributed as a compressed "pickled" object.
 The dataset can be loaded into a dictionary object by using the gzip and cPickle modules.

 ```python
 import gzip